MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/native-ads.md

     [!code-cs[NativeAd](./code/AdvertisingSamples/NativeAdSamples/cs/MainPage.xaml.cs#Namespaces)]

 7. In an appropriate location in your app (for example, in ```MainPage``` or some other page), declare a [NativeAdsManager](https://msdn.microsoft.com/library/windows/apps/microsoft.advertising.winrt.ui.nativeadsmanager.aspx) object and several string fields that represent the application ID and ad unit ID for your native ad.
 The following code example assigns the `myAppId` and `myAdUnitId` fields to the [test values](test-mode-values.md) for native ads.

-These values are only used for testing; you must [replace them with live values](#release) from Windows Dev Center before you publish your app.
+    > [!NOTE]
+    > Every **NativeAdsManager** has a corresponding *ad unit* that is used by our services to serve ads to the native ad control, and every ad unit consists of an *ad unit ID* and *application ID*.
+In these steps, you assign test ad unit ID and application ID values to your control.
+These test values can only be used in a test version of your app.
+Before you publish your app to the Store, you must [replace these test values with live values](#release) from Windows Dev Center.

     [!code-cs[NativeAd](./code/AdvertisingSamples/NativeAdSamples/cs/MainPage.xaml.cs#Variables)]